RitamRoa/Roa.ai/README.md

 # my own ai (well took a bit help for folder structure cuz i am still learning..

 basically learnt on api calling on how you can efficietly use it my roa.py file is perfect for that.
-Used ai for setting up flask and frontend i have hosted backend in google cloud, link : https://roa-expert-system-115413225766.asia-south1.run.app just open the index.html, wont work if you open up the above link.
+Used ai for setting up flask and frontend i have hosted backend in google cloud, just open the index.html, wont work if you open up the above link.
 Used ai for setting up dockerfile cuz i knew too less about it. only 50 requests gemini bro please increase i want this to be used by my friends more:((((